CH-Tamilzha/Sambhrani-Pappa/README.md

 Overall, github pages is just amazing!

 Oh!
-By the way, the very code(README file, not code, silly me) you are reading right now is hosted using github pages, click [here](https://ch-tamilzha.github.io/Github-Pages/)
+By the way, the very code(README file, not code, silly me) you are reading right now is hosted using github pages, click [here](https://ch-tamilzha.github.io/Github-Pages/) (If you are seeing this from my website please kindly ignore this)

 Buh Bye.